Early epidemiologic studies found that people who had a high dietary intake of fish had less heart disease (1).

 Specific to the quality of omega 3 products, there are international fish oil standards known as the GOED standard for purity.

-For processed fish oils, you will want to be sure they went through a purification process with gets rid of harmful levels of contaminants and heavy metals, like mercury and PCBs.
+For processed fish oils, you will want to be sure they went through a purification process with getting rid of harmful levels of contaminants and heavy metals, like mercury and PCBs.

 In addition, you could look for the source of the oil to make sure it comes from a fish that is known to have low contaminant and mercury levels.